Boy, 8, reunited with first responders that saved his life during COVID-19-related cardiac arrest

-Firefighters in Queens helped save the life of an 8-year-old boy who went into cardiac arrest due to COVID-19, the FDNY confirmed Tuesday.
+NEW YORK — After winning a hard-fought battle with COVID-19, an 8-year-old boy from Queens met the firefighters who helped save his life.

-Jayden Hardowar, 8, of Queens, was recently released from the hospital, and he and his family reunited with the FDNY and NYPD members that helped save him.
+Firefirghters helped save the life of 8-year-old Jayden Hardowar, and on Tuesday, they got to meet him again.

-“It’s a bit emotional," said Fierefighter Thomas Gonzales of Engine 294.
-"I have an eight year old daughter.
-To see this young patient and knowing they’ll be ok is a happy story.
+“It’s a bit emotional," Engine 294 firefighter Thomas Gonzales said.
+"I have an 8-year-old daughter.
+To see this young patient and knowing they’ll be OK is a happy story.
 It’s very moving.
 This is our job.
 We’re here to help and we’re here to make a difference.”

 Gonzalez said when Hardowar was ill, the FDNY got a call for a pediatric cardiac arrest.